AlexandrosBB/Niche/README.md

 The data for demographic, political, and economic variables come from a combination of two different county level data sources.
-The **MIT Election Lab** provides the ‘election-context-2018’ dataset via their [GitHub page](https://github.com/MEDSL/2018-elections-unoffical/blob/master/election-context-2018.csv), which includes information on the outcomes of state and national
+The **MIT Election Lab** provides the ‘election-context-2018’ data set via their [GitHub page](https://github.com/MEDSL/2018-elections-unoffical/blob/master/election-context-2018.csv), which includes information on the outcomes of state and national